Artist-Residence | Het Lage Noorden 2026

 On a second visit to the

-same place, memory interferes with the first recollection.
+memory interferes with the

 And as a result, that